Supported Independent Living (SIL) Funding Explained

 • Their independence and living skills

-• The person-to-person supports the participant needs
+• The person-to-person support the participant needs

 • Alternative home and living options, including SDA